lazarmarkovic/changer/README.md

 ## Little anti-forensic manual and some notes
 If one wants to conceal execution of those commands (on Liux).
 One needs to temporarily disable system logging and bash/zsh command history logging.
-On Arch Linux one needs to:
+On Arch based Linux distros one needs to:

 - Temporarily disable physical logging:
   1. Go to `/etc/systemd/journald.conf` , uncomment `Storage=auto` and set to `Storage=none`